-Apple mentioned that a company with a game streaming service could use the web as a mean to reach more users — with this development, Microsoft want to bring its xCloud game streaming service to iOS, and using this would bypass Apple App Store guidelines.
+Apple mentioned that a company with a game streaming service could use the web as means to reach more users — with this development, Microsoft wants to bring its xCloud game streaming service to iOS, and using this would bypass Apple App Store guidelines.
 We’re still hoping Google might do the same.

-In a meeting on October 7th, Microsoft gaming chief Phil Spencer told employee that the company is planning to bring Xbox Game Pass to Apple iOS ecosystem with the iPhone and iPad, and the company is targeting early 2021 for the release of its web browser-based solution for xCloud.
-“We absolutely will end up on iOS,” said Spencer during the meeting with employee, and this was stated according to the people familiar with the matter.
+In a meeting on October 7th, Microsoft gaming chief Phil Spencer told employees that the company is planning to bring Xbox Game Pass to the Apple iOS ecosystem with the iPhone and iPad, and the company is targeting early 2021 for the release of its web browser-based solution for xCloud.
+“We absolutely will end up on iOS,” said Spencer during the meeting with the employee, and this was stated according to the people familiar with the matter.

 Subscribe to our Daily Cast Newsletter to get the best stories that we write each day.